CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.September.2017

 • The key numbers, functions and geometries recognized by our most-respected scholars all begin their work to define the finite-infinite relations within the very first moment that defines space, time and light.

-• The Planck numbers are also part of these first steps and all subsequent steps.
+• The Planck numbers give us the sense of the scale within these first steps and all subsequent steps.
 More…

 * Department of Applied Mathematics and Theoretical Physics, University of Cambridge.
-Turok is now the executive director of the Perimeter Institute, Waterloo, Ontario, Canada.
+Turok is now associated with the Perimeter Institute, Waterloo, Ontario, Canada.